raballew/kne-on-ocp/README.md

 echo "name: \"$namespace\"" >> $tmp_dir/topologies/3-node-ceos.pb.txt
 kne create $tmp_dir/topologies/3-node-ceos.pb.txt --kubecfg $KUBECONFIG
 ```

+Where:

+* `$KUBECONFIG` - List of paths to configuration files used to configure access
+  to a cluster

 > Do not interrupt the last command.
 It can take minutes until it finished.
 Just
 > be patient and wait.